-'Not the time for sightseeing' in lava-hit neighborhood

-(CNN)Hawaiian authorities are urging sightseers to stay away as Leilani Estates residents return to check on their neighborhood, which is threatened by lava and toxic gases emerging from fissures in the subdivision.
+Hawaii volcano eruption destroys 35 structures -- and the lava keeps flowing

-Big Island's Kilauea volcano erupted Thursday, spewing molten rock and high levels of sulfur dioxide.
+Kilauea volcano erupted Thursday, spewing molten rock and high levels of sulfur dioxide.

-Cracks emerged in the volcano's East Rift Zone -- an area of fissures miles away from the volcano's summit.
-All residents of Leilani Estates, a community of about 1,700 people near Big Island's eastern edge, and nearby Lanipuna Gardens were ordered to evacuate.
+Even worse, cracks emerged in the volcano's East Rift Zone -- an area of fissures miles away from the volcano's summit.

+All 1,700 residents of Leilani Estates, as well as nearby Lanipuna Gardens, were ordered to evacuate.

 Residents return briefly

-Some Leilani Estates residents were able to return to their properties from Sunday to retrieve pets, medicine and vital documents.
+Some Leilani Estates residents were able to return home to retrieve pets, medicine and vital documents.

-Sunday evening, Civil Defense said Leilani residents would be able to check on their properties until further notice between 7 a.m. and 6 p.m. local time, with authorities on the scene determining which areas were safe to enter.

 Dangerous volcanic gases

-The eruptions have released high levels of sulfur dioxide into the air, according to the civil defense agency.
-The federal Agency for Toxic Substances and Disease Registry says the gas can be life-threatening.
+The eruptions have released high levels of sulfur dioxide into the air, and the federal Agency for Toxic Substances and Disease Registry says the gas can be life-threatening.

 Breathing large amounts of sulfur dioxide can result in burning of the nose and throat, and breathing difficulties.
 Senior citizens, the young and people with respiratory issues are especially vulnerable to the gas, the state's Emergency Management Agency said.